 What is Menchi Katsu?

-Menchi Katsu is made from ground beef with diced onions covered with panko then deep fried.
+Menchi Katsu is made from ground beef and ground pork with diced onions covered with panko then deep fried.
 The outside is golden brown and crispy, and the inside is juicy and warm.
 This is categorized as a Yoshoku, western-style Japanese food, which is a famous style of food in Japan.
 I am one of the many people who love western style food.

 Menchi Katsu is also said covering version of Hambagu.
 So the process is similar to the Hambagu and then cover with panko and fry.